Daiteap/daiteap-platform/README-devcontainer-full.md

 ## Cloud Credentials

-For cloud credential creation to be successful, you may need to change some environment variables:
+For cloud credential creation to be successful, you may need to change some environment variables.
+These keys are used to give access to images.
+Replace the values in the commands and execute them.

 - AWS:
 ```
 argocd app set argocd/daiteap-platform --helm-set awsDaiteapImageOwner=your_value